Chicken Gnocchi Soup

 • Potato gnocchi: I use shelf-stable potato gnocchi found in the pasta aisle — feel free to experiment with different types of gnocchi!

 • Fresh spinach: fresh spinach adds color and nutrients!
-You can omit if needed, or swap in frozen spinach or kale instead.
+You can omit it if needed or swap in frozen spinach or kale instead.

 • Parmesan cheese: adds a bunch of salty, cheesy flavor!